MartonioJunior/Trinkets/README.md

 * Programmers have the tools to extend and create their own custom resources and components with ease.
 * Both types of users can work together to create games better and faster.

-Currently the package supports Unity 2021 LTS during it's preview phase.
+Currently the package supports Unity 2019 LTS onwards during it's preview phase.

 # How to Install